Egan Chutes Provincial Park: Recreational activities

 Canoeing, sport hunting, camping, hiking, and picnicking are among the activities available at Egan Chutes Provincial Park.
-The hike is about a 10 to 20 minute walk along the side of the York River.
-At the end there are three waterfalls: Middle Chute, Farm Chute, and Egan Chute.
+There are two main hiking trails, one on each side of the river.
+The western side is accessed from a larger parking area and is the shorter trail; consequently it is the more frequently visited trail.
+It visits the namesake Egan Chute and the historical Goulding-Keene Quarry.
+The other trail across the river is significantly longer and visits the lower two chutes in the park, Flat Rapids and Farm Chute, as well as some geologically significant sites such as the York River Tactite Zone and Mammoth Rock.

 York River is used for canoeing.
 Within the nature reserve, there are white water extensions associated with the three slideways.
 Each chute has a fixed conveyor; due to the very steep terrain, transportation is short but difficult.
 Downstream of the three chutes, the river winds its way, wide and slow.
 A 31.5 km canoe-free trip from the lower part of the Farm Chute to the northernmost boundary of the waterway is possible, with two launching sites along the way.

 Winter leisure activities include snowshoeing, cross-country skiing and snowmobiling.
 There are no licensed snowmobile trails in the park, and snowmobile use is largely restricted to the east side of the river.